 - Daddy Had a Good Reason for Abandoning You: For one thing, Janie's father didn't know her mother was pregnant.
 And second, he was a dream-catcher too.

-- Diary: Chapters in Wake are written like diary entries.
+- Epistolary Novel: Chapters in Wake are written like diary entries.

 - Genre Shift: The third book has no villain, unlike the first two, and is more introspective and personal.